chess10kp/chess10kp.github.io/posts/functional_programming_with_cs.md

 # Introduction

-This post is an attempt at writing C# as if it were Haskell, a [functional language](https://en.wikipedia.org/wiki/Functional_programming).
+This post is an attempt at writing C# as if it were a [functional language](https://en.wikipedia.org/wiki/Functional_programming) like Haskell.
 Yes, I know [F#](https://fsharp.org) exists, but the point is to keep using an OOP language where it is useful, while using a functional approach to make transformations more expressive (the real reason is because it's fun).

 Consider this example of a depth-first search on a graph using an OOP approach: